 As 2021 gets into swing, one strategy to consider to draw extra attention to your business is event marketing.
-Everything from major events, like the Sundance Film Festival, to national holidays and more playful events, like Pie Day, provide perfect opportunities to align your brand with what your customers care about.
+Everything from major events, like Super Bowl Sunday, to national holidays and awareness days, to more playful events, like National Cheese Lover’s Day, provide opportunities to align your brand with what your customers care about.

 Event marketing also helps you showcase relevant products and services, supports your marketing and sales goals, and allows you to engage with people in your community.
-To capitalize on these advantages, businesses need to make the most of their event promotions.
+In order to capitalize on these advantages, businesses need to make the most of their event promotions.
 Here’s how.

 Get Your Message Across in a Big Way

-To promote your business effectively with an event, your marketing needs to be big, bold, and undeniable.
+To promote your business effectively in relation to an event, your marketing needs to be big, bold, and undeniable.
 Make it clear that you’re tying a sale or value proposition to an event-themed message.
 Create custom signage with eye-catching designs that makes people want to pay attention to what you’re advertising.
 Above all, you want to generate excitement around the event.

 To achieve these goals, utilize both interior and exterior display signage, and don’t be afraid to explore custom shapes and sizes.
 Flags, a-frames, and sidewalk signs draw in foot traffic.
 Window and floor clings make great use of otherwise empty space to promote specific products or discounts.
 Banners and hanging signs make a big statement about what you’re offering.
 Table tents and point-of-sale signs help drive home the message.
 And, don’t forget about wayfinding signage to help customers easily navigate to what they’re looking for.

 Align Your Marketing Campaigns

 Simply having signage isn’t enough to capitalize on the momentum of a major event.
 To really harness the occasion, you’ll need to align your marketing campaigns, too.
 This includes the messaging of the campaign, the target audience, and the channels you use.